Lantah/Gravity/.devcontainer/README.md

 ## Who's interested in this and why?
 * For those developers who'd like to validate their changes on Ubuntu 20.04, we provide a sandboxed development environment using the 'Remote Development Container' features of Microsoft's Visual Studio Code.
-* This feature pre-configures a dev environment with all the tools you'll need to build gramr
+* This feature pre-configures a dev environment with all the tools you'll need to build gravity

 ## Pre-requisites: What do I need to use it?